Xilinx/graffitist/README.md

           --transforms      <list_of_transforms_to_apply>
 ```

-For a full list of arguments and available transforms, use the help option: `python graffitize.pyc -h`.
+For a full list of arguments and available transforms, use the help option: `python graffitist/graffitize.pyc -h`.

 We also provide utility scripts for end-to-end training and validation of Graffitist quantized networks on ImageNet.

 #### Training

 ```
-python utils/train_imagenet_tf.py \
+python scripts/train_imagenet_tf.py \
           --data_dir        <path_to_tfrecords_dir> \
           --ckpt_dir        <path_to_ckpt_meta_dir> \
           --image_size      <size> \